What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Cottonseed meal is made from the leftovers after the seeds and oil are removed.

 Cottonseed meal has a slow to medium release time, and it is effective for 4 to 6 weeks.
+It contains 2.5% to 3% phosphorus by weight and 1.6% potassium by weight, making it a balanced fertilizer that is a good all-around source of the big three nutrients.

 You can find cottonseed meal from Espoma.